-In the past, we have failed to comply with the per share minimum required for continued listing on The Nasdaq Capital Market pursuant to Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").
-As of April 24, 2023, the closing price of our common stock was \$0.78.
-If the price of our common stock closes below \$1.00 for 30 consecutive business days, we would receive notice from Nasdaq that we are not in compliance with the Minimum Bid Price Requirement.
+In the past, we have failed to comply with the per share minimum required for continued listing on The Nasdaq Capital Market ("Nasdaq") pursuant to Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Requirement").
+On May 30, 2023, we received a letter (the "Notice") from Nasdaq advising us that for 30 consecutive trading days preceding the date of the Notice, the bid price of our common stock had closed below the Minimum Bid Price Requirement.
+The Notice has no effect on the listing of our common stock at this time, and our common stock continues to trade on Nasdaq under the symbol "BNGO."